Intentional Conduct Claims Litigation Considerations

 The insurance companies used this ruling to carry on with their fallacy.
 Their argument is no coverage exists in cases of intentional conduct ever.
 But when the facts show there was no intent to harm, such as speeding, there was no intent to cause injuries.
 So coverage would apply in that case.
 But there is no exact rule.
 In any event, when the injury or damage was unintended, coverage may apply.

 The law continues to change, and it is essential for policyholders to examine any allegations, since insurers may not openly offer insurance claim support.

 - Allegations of Intentional Actions: In some cases, the claim of intentional actions may not only be against the person or their insurance company, but against a company who employs the individual.
 After all, corporations are historical "persons," even before the politically charged case of Citizens United reaffirmed this fact.
 For example, what if your insurance agent is accused of fraud?
 In this situation, legal action may get brought against the agent and the company for damages.
 The claim against the business is liable for the employment of the agent and the alleged fraud.

 Was Your Claim's Denial Intentional?

-In many cases, the courts have ruled that the insurance company for the business must pay the claim.
-In some situations, if the senior management or board of directors were not aware of the agent's misconduct.
+In many cases, the courts have ruled that the insurance company must pay certain claims.
+In some situations, if the senior management or board of directors were not aware of an agent's misconduct.
 So there was no intent to harm by the company itself.